15thang/WFLapp/README.md

 # WFLapp
-IT Working project from World Fighting League
+IT Project for World Fighting League.